AshleyHenry15/ashley-website/content/authors/admin/_index.md

   url: "www.rstudio.com"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My interests include technical writing, learning new software, binge-watching The Office, arts and crafts, and renovating her Class A motorhome.

 interests:
 - Artificial Intelligence